Risk Management Plans – What You Need To Know

 - GVP Annex II – Templates: Direct Healthcare Professional Communication (DHPC)

-Here at Acorn Regulatory, we have had wide exposure with the management of the educational material and DHCP elements of Client RMP’s.
+Here at Acorn Regulatory, we have had wide exposure to the management of the educational material and DHCP elements of Client RMP’s.
 We have built up excellent working relationships with applicable audited suppliers to support us with this activity.

 If you would like to discuss this issue further with us, then please call us on 00353 52 61 76706 or complete your details below.